crisward/svelte-tag/README.md

 because I've noticed lots of people with similar use cases.
 If you open an issue I'll respond but it may not be super quick.
 I'll accept pull requests to fix any issues, but I'd prefer not to add additional functionality.

+## Note:

+The svelte 5 version was only recently created and has had significant changes to fall in-line with new apis.
+Please specify which version you're using if you encounter any issues.

 ## Attribution